Subchapter A. DEFENSE OF SUITS AGAINST

 39.1.
 Criminal cases.

 39.2.
-Civil cases involving unintentional or malicious conduct.
+Civil cases involving unintentional conduct.

 39.3.
 Civil cases involving intentional or malicious conduct.